hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 immersion tanks with haptic, olfactory and various other sensory feedback loops---offering a full range of non-human inner lives.

-Immersion is the a recipe for producing *fluency* in being a bat, and not by coincidence, is the main way that humans become fluent in other languages and cultures.
+If immersion is a recipe for producing *fluency* in being a bat, it is not by coincidence the main way humans become fluent in other languages and cultures.
-(Speaking from personal experience, merely trying to learn the components of a language, such as grammar, vocabulary, etc, without functionally uniting them, makes fluency very difficult to achieve.)
+Speaking from personal experience, merely trying to learn the components of a language, without functionally uniting them, makes fluency very difficult to achieve.
 <!--, I suspect for the same functionalist reasons. -->
+But immersion may not always be possible.
-If it is impossible to find a suitable ensemble of "bat-like" elements for the immersion, either because the sensory modalities are too weird, or the parts too unwieldy for our brains to coordinate, I would say we have an empirically grounded claim of cognitive incommensurability.
+For instance, the sensory modalities might just be too weird, or the different parts too unwieldy for our brains to weld into a functional whole.
+I would say that in this case, we have an empirically grounded claim of cognitive incommensurability.

 #### Hive minds, qualia and bricks